ros2/design/articles/logging.md

 ## Desired User Experience
-This section describes the desired user interface of the ROS2 logging system.
+This section describes the desired user interface of the ROS 2 logging system.
-To define the interface of the ROS2 logging system, it is helpful to consider all of the various tasks users will want to perform.
+To define the interface of the ROS 2 logging system, it is helpful to consider all of the various tasks users will want to perform.
 From this list of tasks, we can describe the steps users will have to take in order to perform each one.
-Based on our experiences with ROS1, other logging systems, and community feedback, the logging system in ROS2 will support the following interactions:
+Based on our experiences with ROS 1, other logging systems, and community feedback, the logging system in ROS 2 will support the following interactions:
 - creating loggers
 - setting log levels
 - outputting logs